eucardano/operations-framework/README.md

 The European Cardano Community received funds for its operation during Cardano Catalyst Fund 10.
 Thus we are documenting our workload and milestones here.

+### Fireside chat / EU Town Hall slides
+We host regular Fireside Chats / Town Halls every second Thursday.
+While we record those events and publish the videos on YouTube, we will also add a copy of the slides we prepared for the presentation here for you to look over and as a quick reference.

+### Software or scripts
+We may write simple scripts to automate many tasks.
+In case those may be useful to somebody else, we will add them in our public repositories.